franknmungai/react-hackathon/docs/03-source-code.md

 ```

 :::note
 You can ignore the comment before the function.
-It's known as a [JSDoc](https://jsdoc.app/about-getting-started.html) comment and it helps give annotations about the parameters and return type of a function.
+It's a [JSDoc](https://jsdoc.app/about-getting-started.html) comment and it helps give annotations about the parameters and return type of a function.
 It also improves [intellisense](https://code.visualstudio.com/docs/editor/intellisense)/ code auto-completion to the users of the function.
 :::